kig/raspivid_mjpeg_server/README.md

 raspivid -ISO 0 -t 0 -n -o - -w 640 -h 480 -fps 90 -b 25000000 -cd MJPEG | raspivid_mjpeg_streamer
 ```

+# How to get lower latency?

+If you want lower camera-to-screen latency, the easiest improvement is getting a 240Hz display and setting the camera FPS as high as you can.
+After that, get a better WiFi antenna / base station or switch to a wired connection.
+Try to get rid of double buffering.

 # Pipeline latency handwaving

 Q: My network latency is 0.2 ms, the camera shutter is 8 ms, my screen refresh is 4 ms, how does that add up to 60 ms?